-Similarly, if your child has been injured by a dangerous or defective product, you're probably wondering how do I prove a defective products case in New York?
+Similarly, if your child has been injured by a dangerous or defective product, you're probably wondering how do I prove the case of a defective product in New York?

 Unfortunately, the national media has blurred the line between myth and fact regarding child injury cases, particularly in New York.